settlemint/docs/docs/developer-guides/connect-frontend.md

 keywords: [frontend, nextjs, web3auth, polygon, erc20]
 ---

-This guide will show you how to build a full stack application using SettleMint, Polygon, wagmi and, Next Js.
+This guide will show you how to build a full stack application using SettleMint, Polygon, wagmi and NextJS.
 If this is your first time using SettleMint, we recommend the Hello World Guide.

 In this guide, you will learn how to connect a custom front end to your blockchain application using: